IBM/ansible-role-infosvr-import-export/README.md

 The `dest`, `type` and `relationship` are required, and follow the same meaning and options as described above for the import. (`dest` describes where the relationships should be stored, equivalent of `src` for the import.)

 Conditions are purely optional, take the form of the IGC REST API's conditions (see http://www.ibm.com/support/docview.wss?uid=swg27047054) and are currently always AND'd (all conditions must be met).
 The `changes_in_last_hours` is also optional; if used, specify the number of hours prior to the playbook running from which to identify (and extract) any changes.

+Finally, `limit` is also optional: when used it should provide a list of the related asset types to retain as relationships.

 **Examples**: